 Dengue:

-Dengue fever, which surfaced in Kerala as early as 1998, has now become the single largest vector borne disease in the State.
-Till 2015, this disease was more prevalent in Thiruvananthapuram, Kollam, Kottayam, Pathanamthitta, Kozhikode and Malappuram.
-But in 2017, all districts reported dengue and that too in large numbers.
-Districts located at higher altitudes were having low prevalence, but all others showed high incidence of the disease.
+Dengue fever, which surfaced in Kerala as early as 1998, has now become the single largest vector-borne disease in the State.
+Till 2015, this disease was more prevalent in districts such as Thiruvananthapuram, Kollam, Kottayam, Pathanamthitta, Kozhikode and Malappuram.
+But in 2017, all the districts reported dengue and that too in large numbers.
+Districts located at higher altitudes had low prevalence, but all others showed a high incidence of the disease.
 These mosquitoes, which in the earlier days were seen more in rural settings, now spread to urban areas also.
-Details of cases and death from 2019 to 2023 (till August 31, 2023) are given in the table below:
+Details of cases and death from 2019 to 2024 (till August 31, 2024) are given in the table below:

 Name of Diseases Case